stanstanstanstan/coach/README.md

 ## Documentation

 Framework documentation, algorithm description and instructions on how to contribute a new agent/environment can be found [here](https://nervanasystems.github.io/coach/).

-Jupyter notebooks demonstrating how to run Coach from command line or as a library, implement an algorithm, or integrate an environment can be found [here](https://github.com/NervanaSystems/coach/tree/master/tutorials).

 ## Installation